SergeiShtepa/linux/Documentation/admin-guide/device-mapper/linear.rst

 device onto a linear range of another device.
 This is the basic building block of logical volume managers.

-Parameters: <dev path> <offset>
+Parameters: <dev path> <offset> [<options>]
     <dev path>:
         Full pathname to the underlying block-device, or a "major:minor" device-number.
     <offset>:
         Starting sector within the device.
+    <options>:
+        Options allow to set the exclusivity mode.
+The exclusivity mode can be 'excl' and 'noexcl'.
+By default, then options is not set, the 'excl' mode is used. 'noexcl' mode allow to open device without FMODE_EXCL flag.
+This allow to create liner device with underlying block-device that are already used by the system.
+For example, the file system on this device is already mounted.
+        The 'noexcl' option should be used when creating dm devices that will be used as acceptor when connecting the device mapper to an existing block device with the 'dmsetup remap' command.

 Example scripts